ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/321600 Curbs, Gutters, Sidewalks, and Driveways.md

 1. PART 2 - MATERIALS
 1. 2.01 FORMS

-## General

-: Forms shall be as required in Section 03000, Concrete.
+	 1. General: Forms shall be as required in Section 03000, Concrete.
 Stakes and braces shall be provided to hold forms securely in place.
 2. Sidewalk Forms:
       1. Sidewalk forms shall be 2-inch dressed lumber, straight and free from defects, or standard metal forms.
 Where short-radius forms are required, 1-inch dressed lumber of plywood may be used.
 1. 2.02 AGGREGATE BASE COURSE